-As of December 31, 2020, no more than 27,854,800 shares of common stock may be issued upon the exercise of incentive stock options, or ISOs, under the 2020 Plan.
+As of September 30, 2020, no more than 55,000 shares of common stock may be issued upon the exercise of incentive stock options, or ISOs, under the 2020 Plan.
+In October 2020, our board of directors and stockholders approved an increase in this incentive stock option limit under the 2020 Plan to 69,637 shares.
 Shares issued under the 2020 Plan may be authorized but unissued shares, shares purchased in the open market or treasury shares.